 The film is also a natural fit for the French actress.
 Michèle here is a proactive sadist, just like Erika (Huppert’s character in The Piano Teacher).
 But instead of placing broken glass in the coat pocket of a talented student, here she crashes into her ex’s car and places a toothpick into the food of his new lover.
 It’s almost as if Verhoeven created the role specially for Isabelle Huppert after watching Haneke’s film.

 Elle is a gutural experience.
-There’s blood everywhere: on the head, on the leg, in a syringe or on the foam inside the bath tub.
+There’s blood everywhere: on the head, on the leg, inside a syringe or the bath tub.
 Blood here is doubly representative: it’s both the pathology (as in being ill with a disease or giving birth) and the violence.
 At one point, Michèle suffers a car accident and has to walk around with a leg brace, but that doesn’t stop her being raped again.
 Michèle and her assailant have a libido akin to the characters of Crash (David Cronenberg, 1996), with the car wrecks et all.

 Strangely enough, the surviving characters find redemption at the end of the movie.
 Someone says: “he was a good man, with a tortured soul” (we won’t reveal who as not to spoil the film), while donning the perfect smile, despite the horrific events that has just taken place.
 Indeed, people here seem to find happiness and closure under the most tragic circumstances.
 No one is bad, they just have a tormented existence.
 So let’s rejoice and celebrate our dirtiest fetishes and desires.
 Hip hip hooray!